-But even having taken that option, the selection of texts is tough, mostly because the story is lengthy, even in Mark's abbreviated accounts.
+However, even having taken that option, the selection of texts is tough, mostly because the story is lengthy, even in Mark's abbreviated accounts.
 The suggested gospel readings for today run from the beginning of Chapter 14 through to the end of Chapter 15.
-Few people today are willing or even capable of listening to two whole chapters of the gospel being read in a worship service, and so it is a good - even great - idea to select only a subset of that huge swath of biblical text.
+Few people today are willing to listen or are even capable of listening to two whole chapters of the gospel being read in a worship service and so I've cut it in half.
 Today we're only looking near the beginning of those events, in part because it seems appropriate as we begin this Holy Week that takes us to Maundy Thursday and Good Friday that we start at the beginning of the story, and to let ourselves get drawn into those fateful events.

 The story unfolds in a sequence of pictures, just like a slide show or a well-made movie, with images that alternate appropriately enough between the contrasts of light and dark.
 The first slide opens with an ominous warning of trouble to come.
 The time is specific, two days before the Passover, the festival of Unleavened Bread that celebrates the pending departure of the Israelites from captivity and slavery in Egypt.
-The place is also specific, in the hot sunshine with the smell of blood pervading the air with the onset of Passover, recalling the smearing of lamb's blood on the lintels of doorways to keep the Israelite children safe.
+The place is also specific, in the hot sunshine with the smell of blood from the animal sacrifices pervading the air with the onset of Passover, recalling the smearing of lamb's blood on the lintels of doorways to keep the Israelite children safe.
 The smell of blood is in the air also with the revealing of a secretive, unpopular scheme to arrest and kill Jesus.
 The knives are out in more ways than one!

 Meanwhile, back in Bethany, the scene shifts indoors to a tender and touching moment in which Jesus is anointed with very expensive ointment by a woman.
 Even here there is controversy as the disciples chastise her for wasting money, but Jesus proclaims her action hints at and is in preparation for his burial.
+This scene sets a stark contrast to the events that will soon unfold, and yet it also hints at the grace that will be revealed.
+In a moment of supreme caring and with a demonstration of lasting fidelity, she anoints Jesus.

-The scene shifts once more, and the drumbeat of betrayal and impending death becomes louder and more insistent.
+The scene shifts once more and the drumbeat of betrayal and impending death becomes louder and more insistent.
 In what could have been a prototype for Canadian politics, taking place in shadows and behind closed doors, one of the twelve, Judas Iscariot, makes the secretive arrangements to betray Jesus, and receives a promise of a monetary reward for doing so.